Skip Navigation

 Pen Take Down

-Monday night of the Fair, animals may not leave until 5:30 pm.
-Decorations cannot be taken down until 5:30 pm.
+Monday afternoon of the Fair, animals may not leave until the time is announced.
+Decorations cannot be taken down until the time is announced.
 All members are expected to assist with pen/cage take down in all of the barns.

 Carcass Contest